vmware-archive/photon-controller-cli/README.md

        photon tenant command [command options] [arguments...]

     COMMANDS:
        create               Create a new tenant
        delete               Delete a tenant
        list                 List tenants
        set                  Select tenant to work with
        show                 Show current tenant
        tasks                Show tenant tasks
-       set_security_groups	Set security groups for a tenant help, h		Shows a list of commands or help for one command
+       set-security-groups  Set security groups for a tenant iam                  options for identity and access management quota                options for tenant quota
+       help, h              Shows a list of commands or help for one command

     OPTIONS:
        --help, -h	show help